Urban-Meteorology-Reading/SUEWS-Docs/docs/source/suews_related_softwares.rst

 (“water bucket”).
 The calculation of evaporation/latent heat in SUEWS is more biophysically based.
 Due to its simplicity, LUMPS requires less parameters in order to run.
-SUEWS gives turbulent heat fluxes calculated with both models as an output. **The model can run LUMPS alone without running SUEWS (Table 4.1 – SuewsStatus).**
+SUEWS gives turbulent heat fluxes calculated with both models as an output.

 Similarities and differences between LUMPS and SUEWS.